Constitution of South Australia: Constitution Act 1856

+Empowered by the Australian Constitutions Act 1850, the South Australian Legislative Council enacted its first proper Constitution in 1856, titled the 'South Australian Constitution Act'.
+It was the first Constitution in the Australian colonies to provide manhood suffrage, that is, all male residents of the colony over 21 years of age could vote in elections.

-This Act provided for a bicameral Parliament with full authority to enact laws, apart from a few Acts requiring Royal Assent.
+This Act provided for a bicameral parliament with full authority to enact laws, apart from a few acts requiring royal assent.
 The Legislative Council was elected by property owners only, while the 37-member House of Assembly was elected on a broad male franchise.

-The adoption of the "one man, one vote" principle removed the ability of voters to vote in any electorate in which they owned property.
-The Act also defined the rules of tenure for the parliamentarians.
+The adoption of the "one value, one vote" principle removed the ability of voters to vote in any electorate in which they owned property.
+The act also defined the rules of tenure for the parliamentarians.
 The Act was amended by the Constitutional Amendment (Adult Suffrage) Act 1894 to give women the right to both vote and stand for parliament.

+Commonwealth of Australia Constitution Act 1900

+With the enactment of the Commonwealth Constitution on 1 January 1901, the Province of South Australia was transformed into a state of the Commonwealth.
+Sections 106, 107 and 108 of the Commonwealth Constitution preserved the application of the Colonial Constitution of 1856, which became a state constitution along with all the laws of the Parliament that previously existed (so far as they were not inconsistent with the Commonwealth Constitution or federal acts of the new Commonwealth Parliament, as per section 109.
+The Constitution of 1856 continued to be in force until it was repealed and replaced by a new State Constitution in 1934.

 Constitution Act 1934

-The Constitution Act 1934 (long title "An Act to provide for the Constitution of the State; and for other purposes") repealed a number of older acts, including the 1856 Act and several Constitution Amendment Acts.
-It has since been amended on many occasions, with the latest amendment as of March 2022 having been published on 4 November 2021.
+The Constitution Act 1934 (long title "An Act to provide for the Constitution of the State; and for other purposes") repealed a number of older Acts, including the 1856 Act and several Constitution Amendment Acts.
+It has since been amended on many occasions, with the latest amendment as of March 2022 having been assented to on 18 April 2024.